The open kitchen floor plan also known as the Great Room is the current rage in home renovation.

 True there are some nice benefits of having an open floor plan but let’s stop and realize the reasons for keeping the kitchen a kitchen.

 Articles Listing the Pros and Cons for the Open Kitchen Floor Plan

 As you will read they make some very good points people may not think about when caught up in the excitement of a remodeling mentality and under pressure from a realtor.

-Read this great article on the reality of the pro’s and con’s of the open kitchen.
+Read this article on the reality of the pro’s and con’s of the open kitchen.

 Read another article reminding us of the good reasons for keeping rooms separate.

 The author makes realistic statements against open floor plans – something homeowners do not hear from those with a financial interest.